Students who enroll in this offering may count the credits towards the JD experiential learning requirement.

 Exam Type: No Exam

-*Cross-Registrants: Please note that students interested in cross-registering must participate in the application process (see below for more information on how to apply).
+*Cross-Registrants: Please note that cross-registrants interested in taking the Workshop must participate in the online application process for the Workshop.
 The deadline to apply is noon on Friday, October 4, 2019.
+For more information please visit the course website: http://hnmcp.law.harvard.edu/application-crossreg/.

 Most lawyers, irrespective of their specialty, must negotiate.
 Litigators resolve far more disputes through negotiation than by trials.
 Business lawyers -- whether putting together a start-up company, arranging venture financing, or preparing an initial public offering -- are called upon to negotiate on behalf of their clients.
 Public interest lawyers, in-house counsel, government attorneys, criminal lawyers, tort lawyers, and commercial litigators all share the need to be effective negotiators.